Harriet Ware: Life at India Point

 Realizing the aggressive environment, Harriet thought if the children were removed from this environment, they might have a better chance of becoming higher citizens of society.
 Ware was busy constantly providing teaching, lessons, and readings to keep the children busy and away from temptations.
 She gave up her leisure time to guide children away from those who would undo her work.
 Because Ware strived to make a difference in these children’s lives during the day, she found that progress was at a standstill when the children returned home to an aggressive and unhealthy environment with the improper influence of their parents.
 In order for Ware to break these children’s bad habits, such as swearing and aggression, she believed these children would have to be completely removed from India Point.
 With parents placing their confidence in her, Ware was able to remove children to happy, Christian homes that would exert a positive influence on the lives of these children.

 Harriet Ware was at India Point for a total of three years.
 She made much progress here, helping citizens become literate and also find God.
-Because her school was transforming badly behaved children, she later expanded her idea to become the founder of Children's Friend Society.
+Because her school was transforming badly behaved children, she later expanded her idea to become the founder of the Children's Friend Society of Rhode Island, which later became Children's Friend and Service and is a thriving child welfare agency in Providence, Rhode Island to this day.